lumen-org/lumen/README.md

 ### Setup

 Clone/download this repository into a folder `<path>` of your choice.
-If you simply want to run it, you are done.
+If you simply want to run it, you are (almost) done.
 For a development setup see below.
+Before running it, you need to configure it, see below.
+No worries, it is simple.

 **Updating it**